christophergandrud/FedChangePointNote/paper/data/builder/README.md

 There are three source code files used to create the data used in the change point analysis:

-- *[ChangePoint_FullSenate.R](ChangePoint_FullSenate.R)*: Processes *[TestimonyRecords.csv](components/TestimonyRecords.csv)* for the analysis for the US Senate.
+- *[ChangePoint_SenateFull.R](ChangePoint_SenateFull.R)*: Processes *[TestimonyRecords.csv](components/TestimonyRecords.csv)* for the analysis for the US Senate.
 This includes creating monthly counts of hearings where the Fed testified and means of laughter.

-- *[ChangePoint_FullHouse.R](ChangePoint_FullHouse.R)*: Processes *[TestimonyRecords.csv](components/TestimonyRecords.csv)* for the analysis for the US House of Representatives.
+- *[ChangePoint_HouseFull.R](ChangePoint_HouseFull.R)*: Processes *[TestimonyRecords.csv](components/TestimonyRecords.csv)* for the analysis for the US House of Representatives.
 This includes creating monthly counts of hearings where the Fed testified and means of laughter and formal letter correspondence.

 - *[EconData.R](EconData.R)*: gathers macroeconomic data from [FRED](http://research.stlouisfed.org/fred2/).